Leroy Edwards: New York Rens rivalry

 The New York Renaissance (Rens, for short) was the best black team of the era 1920–1940s.
 As in most sports, times were very difficult for black players.
 Nevertheless, the Rens were an excellent team with quality players; their record for the 1939 season was 112 wins and 7 losses.
-The epitome of their success came that year in Chicago at the first World Basketball Championship Tournament.
+The epitome of their success came that year in Chicago at the first World Professional Basketball Tournament.
 The Rens had reached the finals and were playing the Oshkosh All-Stars.
 Oshkosh was favored because with Edwards at center, the All-Stars had beaten the Rens 7 out of 10 games they had played during the previous two years.
 That night the Rens beat Oshkosh 34–25.
 Edwards was the leading scorer of the tournament, scoring 49 points in three games, including a 12-point performance in the final.

 In total, the New York Rens and Oshkosh All-Stars played each other 33 times, with Oshkosh holding the edge with 17 wins.
 The entire New York Rens team is in the Naismith Basketball Hall of Fame.
 Their team played over 3000 games and won 85% of them.

 John Isaacs, a member of the Hall of Fame Rens team, was asked about Edwards.
 His comments were that Edwards was a great player who could play in any era.
 Isaacs also said that Edwards never complained to the officials during a game and would play hard.
 He added that Hall of Famer Tarzan Cooper and Edwards would talk to each other during the games.
 He recalled one game when Edwards said something to Cooper about a rough move that he made.
 Cooper responded by quipping 'who do you think I learned it from?'